 And you should totally NOT go to chain stores like Abercrombie and Fitch on 5th.
 That is such a pathetic tourist magnet.
 Pleeease don’t be one of them.

-I don’t think I’ve ever set foot in Abercrombie and Fitch in my life – but I was so shocked to see a constant queue of people waiting to get in!posted almost 6 years ago
+I don’t think I’ve ever set foot in Abercrombie and Fitch in my life – but I was so shocked to see a constant queue of people waiting to get in!posted about 6 years ago

 I don’t know where your from, but two stores I went to on my last trip (that are chains, but not super-huge) and that I really like are Madewell and Uniqlo (I can’t spell, so I’m not sure if that’s right).
-Both have stores in SoHo.posted almost 6 years ago
+Both have stores in SoHo.posted about 6 years ago

 Shoes: Gotta go to Otto Tootsi Plohound in SoHo on West Broadway.
 Awesome, funky shoes!